leggedrobotics/SimBenchmark/README.md

 Notes:
 - RaiSim and MuJoCo is proprietary.
-- Matlab R2018a is reuiqred for plotting (optional).
+- Matlab R2018a is required for plotting (optional).

 ### via Docker (recommended)